-While most organizations focus on having an innovative and diverse rewards program, but they fail to factor in the cultural nuances to make it truly effective and satisfactory for their employees hailing from different countries and cultures across the globe.
+While most organizations focus on having an innovative and diverse rewards program, but they fail to factor in the cultural nuances to make it truly effective and satisfactory for their employees from different countries and cultures across the globe.

-2. Learn about overlapping cultural aspects
+2. Learn about Overlapping Cultural Aspects

-3. Verify the truth of cultural stereotypes
+3. Verify the Truth of Cultural Stereotypes

-Cultural stereotypes can lead to unconscious bias and often cloud the decisions related to choosing the best rewards for employees.
+Cultural stereotypes can lead to unconscious bias and often cloud the decisions related to designing the best rewards programs for employees.
 As such it is important for organizations to ensure that they verify the truth behind these cultural stereotypes and how relevant these may be for the employees about to be rewarded and recognized.

-4. Establish clear lines of communication
+4. Establish Clear Lines of Communication

 Most organizations communicate with their top-performing employees through indirect channels.
-This can give rise to a lot of assumptions and confusion, especially with respect to the cultural nitty-gritty.
+This can give rise to a lot of assumptions and confusion, especially with respect to cultural nitty-gritties.
 Hence it is important for organizations with a global multi-cultural workforce to establish clear and direct lines of communication between the employees and their managers.

-5. Focus on building a unique organization culture
+5. Focus on Building a Unique Organization Culture

 One effective way for organizations to make their employee rewards and recognition programs work for their multi-cultural workforce is to focus more on building a unique company culture.
 They can integrate the various positive aspects of different cultures to develop a homogenous culture at the workplace that seems familiar yet distinct to every individual employee.